mendersoftware/mender-docs/07.Administration/02.Production-installation/docs.md

 - production configuration in a single `docker-compose` file
 - a running Mender backend cluster
-- persistent service data in stored in Docker volumes:
+- persistent service data is stored in Docker volumes:
   - artifact storage
   - MongoDB data
 - SSL certificate for the API Gateway